-You can get more information about joining a clinical research study by reading the publication "Medicare and Clinical Research Studies" on the Medicare website (www.medicare.gov).
+You can get more information about joining a clinical research study by visiting the Medicare website to read or download the publication "Medicare and Clinical Research Studies."
+(The publication is available at: www.medicare.gov/Pubs/pdf/02226-Medicare-and-Clinical-Research-Studies.pdf.)
 You can also call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.

-SECTION 6 Rules for getting care covered in a "religious non-medical health care institution"
+SECTION 6 Rules for getting care covered in a "religious nonmedical health care institution"

 Section 6.1 What is a religious non-medical health care institution?
+That is a rengiede nen meater nearth eare motitation